unlhcc/nucleus-roll/README.md

 The sdsc-roll must be installed on the build machine, since the build process depends on make include files provided by that roll.

+Parts of the bootstrap.sh script require pip to install Python packages and the nucleus-roll depends on Python 2.7.
+The SDSC python-roll provides both in CentOS 6 so `module load python` before bootstrap and build will work.

 The roll binds together img-storage, rabbitmq and kvm functionality and requires all those to be installed in the cluster.